rpitns/cctv/README.md

 # MotionEye / DOCKER / NGINX / CCTV HUB
 This is a project for me to access several remote CCTV cameras which are running on a series of [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) machines.
-It uses the latest version of [Docker CE](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) and [nginx](https://hub.docker.com/_/nginx).
+It uses the latest version of [Docker CE](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script), [nginx](https://hub.docker.com/_/nginx) and [Let's Encrypt](https://letsencrypt.org/).

 Each of the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) is installed with [Raspbian Buster with Desktop](https://www.raspberrypi.org/downloads/raspbian/) and [Motioneye](https://github.com/ccrisan/motioneye).